ankitpanchal534/one-08/content/_index.md

 # services
 services:
   - title: "Our Mission"
-    content: "Our mission at Medico Magic is to empower healthcare providers with the latest cutting-edge medical equipment, enabling them to deliver exceptional care and improve patient outcomes.
+    content: "Our mission at One08 Solutions is to empower healthcare providers with the latest cutting-edge medical equipment, enabling them to deliver exceptional care and improve patient outcomes.
 We aim to contribute significantly to the advancement of the healthcare sector by providing innovative, reliable, and cost-effective solutions."
     images:
       - "/images/hero_image.png"
       - "/images/hero_image1.webp"